ibm-cloud-docs/vpc/file_storage_API_migration_access_modes.md

 ## Action needed
 {: #action-needed-access-mode}

-Before specifying `version` query parameter of `2023-07-11` or later, follow these actions to avoid regressions in client functionality.
+Before you specify `version` query parameter of `2023-07-11` or later, follow these actions to avoid regressions in client functionality.

 ### Client migration
 {: #client-migration-access-mode}

-Before you migrate a client to API version `2023-07-11` or later, review your code for use of the `POST /share` and `POST /mount_targets` methods.
+Before you migrate a client to an API version `2023-07-11` or later, review your code for use of the `POST /share` and `POST /mount_targets` methods.
 Update your code to include the `access_control_mode` property for shares and the `virtual_network_interface` property for share mount targets in the manner appropriate for your programming language.
 For more information, see the [Beta API change log](/docs/vpc?topic=vpc-api-change-log-beta#version-2023-07-11-beta).

 ## Examples
 {: #examples-access-mode}